 - On side edges, it is often 2 stitches every 3 rows.
 So, you would pick up in 2 consecutive rows, then skip one.

 This lesson is continued below the videos.

-Picking Up Stitches on a Stockinette Stitch Edge
+Pick Up and Knit on a Stockinette Stitch Edge

 Stockinette Stitch Edge Video Notes: